 Crestview is pleased to offer an on-site preschool program housed at Crestview Elementary School and operated in conjunction with Warren County Educational Service Center.
-The program exists to meet the needs of children with identified disabilities while integrating typically development children, in order to provide and enriched learning environment for all.

 Further details outlining our Preschool Program, including requirements, transportation, and tuition, can be found on the preschool information page.

 Preschool registration can be completed online in the New Enrollment section above.

 Students living outside the Crestview School District can apply to attend Crestview as an open enrollment student.